-Be open to them and get them to trust you, then they will get enough motivation to excel beyond limit! selling more than anticipated.
+Be open to them and get them to trust you, then they will get enough motivation to excel beyond the limit! selling more than anticipated.

-Always consider some regular sales training, coaching and self-development opportunities that support learning standards and support development and personal mastery in sales.
+Always consider some regular sales training, coaching, and self-development opportunities that support learning standards and support development and personal mastery in sales.

-Look to your most successful team members, identify their best practices and share them with the rest of the team.
+Look to your most successful team members, identify their best practices, and share them with the rest of the team.